-Now, I am not professional designer by any stretch of the imagination, but I am able to make solid graphics for EntreResource.com and I do them in spite of having no prior design experience or natural skills.
+Now, I am not a professional designer by any stretch of the imagination, but I can make solid graphics for EntreResource.com and I do them despite having no prior design experience or natural skills.
 Even better, I do them for free 95% of the time!

 I use the tools and methods I am about to share for:

-Every bit of design work I created on this blog could technically be replicated with the tools I am going to share.
+Someone could technically replicate every bit of design work I created on this blog with the tools I am going to share.